team1225/2025-ReefScape/README.md

 1. Create a new branch for your feature
 2. Make your changes
 3. Test on the robot
+   - For autonomous testing:
+     - Use SmartDashboard to select desired autonomous routine
+     - Ensure ample clear space in front of robot when testing Simple Drive
+     - Always be ready to disable the robot if needed
 4. Create a pull request
 5. Get code review
 6. Merge after approval